 World premiere at the Tribeca Film Festival in New York City on May 2, 2019.

 In the documentary “What Will Become of Us,” Frank Lowy, the billionaire founder of the Westfield corporation of shopping malls, has a dilemma: Should he sell his beloved business and go into retirement, or should he keep his business, which he plans to leave to his three sons?
 At first glance, this might seem like a movie about “rich people’s problems.”
 However, Lowy (who was born in 1930) has a much more emotionally riveting and fascinating story to tell in this film, which clocks in at a brisk 75 minutes.

 Growing up, Lowy was bullied and beaten up for being Jewish.
-His childhood experiences are still painful for him to remember, because he calls his country of his birth “a horrible place” with “sad memories.”
+His childhood experiences are still painful for him to remember, because he calls the country of his birth “a horrible place” with “sad memories.”
 From 1943 to 1945, Lowy and his family (his parents, his sister and his brother) lived in Budapest, Hungary.
 Lowy had a very close relationship with his father, who disappeared when Lowy was 14, during the Nazi occupation of Hungary.
 Lowy says he still grieves for his father, and he is at his most tearful in the documentary when talks about his father.
 Later on in the movie, Lowy finds out what finally happened to his long-lost father.

 After fleeing Nazi-occupied Hungary, Lowy and his family went their separate ways.
 He lived in Palestine and Israel from 1946 to 1952.
 His sister married a lawyer in Australia, where his mother and brother eventually moved.
 Lowy later joined them in Australia in 1952, when he began his life as a business mogul in Sydney.